5. Corporate organization

 “No description” option (common)

-This is the most flexible choice: you can adjust share structure later without re-filing articles with the REQ.
+This is the most flexible choice: you can issue new shares and change how ownership is split without re-filing articles with the REQ.

 “Custom description” option